gemfire/gemfire-developer-website/content/blog/spring-security-geode.md

 }
 ```

-For the authorization part, we just get the *[GrantedAuthority](https://javadoc.io/doc/org.springframework.security/spring-security-core/latest/org/springframework/security/core/GrantedAuthority.html)* list (all were transformed by our *GeodeAuthoritiesMapper* already) from the principal passed by [Apache Geode](https://geode.apache.org/) and decide whether it has the required permissions to execute the action or not.
+For the authorization part, we just get the *[GrantedAuthority](https://javadoc.io/doc/org.springframework.security/spring-security-core/latest/org/springframework/security/core/GrantedAuthority.html)* list (all were transformed by our *GeodeAuthoritiesMapper* already) from the principal passed by [VMware GemFire](https://tanzu.vmware.com/gemfire) and decide whether it has the required permissions to execute the action or not.

 ```java
 @Override